This document specifies the interface between a single lifecycle and one or more buildpacks.

 This is accomplished in four phases:

-of the OCI image contains logic implemented by the lifecycle that executes during the Launch phase.
+The ENTRYPOINT of the OCI image contains logic implemented by the lifecycle that executes during the Launch phase.

 Additionally, a lifecycle can use buildpacks to create a containerized environment for developing or testing application source code.